barbagroup/AmgXWrapper/example/poisson/README.md

 # Example: poisson
 ------------------------

 This example solves a Poisson equation in 2D and 3D.
+We use standard central difference with uniform grid within each direction.
 The exact solutions are known, so `poisson` can also serve as a kind of test.

 The Poisson equation is